 With that in mind, here are some of the best backpacking gift ideas for backpackers who have everything.

 25 Gifts for Backpackers Who Have Everything

 Backpackers often take their smartphones with them on hikes and into the wilderness — and smartphones these days take great photos and video.
 What’s really hard, though, is propping up your smartphone to get action video.
 Say your backpacker wants to set the smartphone down by the trail and then hike along the trail, recording video.
-If you have a flexible tripod, you can place your smartphone (or their GoPro or rugged camera) almost anywhere and get some awesome footage.
-Or, with a flexible tripod, you could set up a smartphone to take time release photos of all the backpacking buddies setting up camp.
+If you have a tripod, you can place your smartphone (or GoPro or rugged camera) almost anywhere and get some awesome footage.
+Or you could set up a smartphone to take time release photos of all the backpacking buddies setting up camp.
 Or time-release footage of a sunset over a mountain lake.
 The point is, backpackers head into places they may never see again . . . why not give them the tools to record more of it than ever before?
-We’re fans of the flexible GorillaPod, plus we like the version with the built-in smartphone holder . . . but, consider adding in the FreeRide Phone Mount by GoWorx.
-This action smartphone mounting bracket is a fantastic piece of engineering that works with tripods.
+We’re fans of the flexible GorillaPod, despite its larger size, but JOBY GripTight Micro or MPod Mini are small and light.
+Or you can nab a traditional mini tripod and simply add in the FreeRide Phone Mount by GoWorx.
+This action smartphone mounting bracket is a fantastic piece of engineering that works with standard tripods.
 Better yet, your backpacker could even attach it to a chest mount for hiking, skiing, or fishing — basically turning their smartphone into an action camera.

 - FreeRide Phone Mount by GoWorx – a sweet smartphone action/tripod bracket